Event Planning with Jane Rae Events

 This week I have a special interview to share with you guys!
-Katie from Simply Devine by Jane Rae Events is a local event planner here in Sioux Falls.
+Katie from Jane Rae Events is a local event planner here in Sioux Falls.
 I recently got to sit down with her and ask her a little bit about what she does and what she thinks about working in the wedding industry.

 When did you start planning events?

 I’ve been planning events on my own since January 2017.
 I always wanted to have my own business and I knew that Sioux Falls could use an event planner.
 For the size of the city and the number of weddings held here, I believed I could make it work!

 What did you try for exposure at first?

 I put together a few displays downtown at first!
 I put them in some shop windows so I could get my name out there and people could see an example of my work.